B.A., Georgetown University (1975)

 Dick is now a member of the Delaware District Court Rules Advisory Committee.
 He chaired a special committee of the Superior Court investigating that court’s asbestos and toxic tort docket.
 Dick has been past Chair of the Delaware Supreme Court’s Commission on Continuing Legal Education, past President of the Board of Directors of Delaware Volunteer Legal Services, and past member of the Board of Directors of the Delaware Bar Foundation.

 Dick has been listed in Best Lawyers® (The Best Lawyers in America® Copyright 2013 Woodward/White, Inc., Aiken, SC), for environmental law and administrative law for more than twenty years.
 Dick has been recognized as a leading attorney in the field of intellectual property in Delaware by Chambers USA since 2006.
+In 2014, he was recognized by Super Lawyers magazine as a Delaware Super Lawyer in Business Litigation.
 Dick is AV® Peer Review Rated by Martindale-Hubbell.*

 *Martindale-Hubbell is the facilitator of a peer review rating process.
 Ratings reflect the confidential opinions of members of the Bar and the Judiciary.
 Martindale-Hubbell ratings fall into two categories: legal ability and general ethical standards: CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards, and policies.